max-pub/EpiSeq/README.md

 ## 7. Correlation
 Correlation between cgMLST-typing-matrix and contact-matrix happens in this step.
 You have three parameters to adjust the outcome.

-**Typing Distance (TD):** sets the upper limit for calculation and thus the "width" of the chart.
+- **Typing Distance (TD):** sets the upper limit for calculation and thus the "width" of the chart.
 Higher values will lead to longer calculation times.

-**Contact Depth (CD):** sets the number of allowed intermediary contacts.
+- **Contact Depth (CD):** sets the number of allowed intermediary contacts.
 Calculation of second and third-degree connections will also lead to longer calculation times.

-**Mutation Rate (MR):** sets the upper limit of allowed deviation from the currently calculated typing distance.
+- **Mutation Rate (MR):** sets the upper limit of allowed deviation from the currently calculated typing distance.
 For example: Patients A & B with TypingDistance=3 and MutationRate=2 allows for PatientLink "A-X-B" to have "A-X" and "X-B" distances of up to 5.
 This is used for indirect contacts only.

+The results can then be downloaded as raw data or in a chart like in the example below
 ![image](docs/pairConn.png)